 Important wildflower pollinators

-Australia has over 2,000 species of native bees ranging from the spectacularly large 24 mm yellow and black carpenter bees down to the tiny 2 mm Quasihesma bees.
+Australia has more than 2,000 species of native bees ranging from the spectacularly large 24 mm yellow and black carpenter bees down to the tiny 2 mm Quasihesma bees.
 With their wide array of shapes, sizes and behaviours, Australian native bees are important pollinators of our magnificent wildflowers and native plants.

-Beyond their importance to Australia’s environment, our native bees also have a significant value for Australian agriculture.
+Beyond their importance to Australia’s environment, native bees also have a significant value for Australian agriculture.
 Australia currently depends almost entirely upon the introduced honey bees, Apis mellifera, for crop pollination.
-However, our native bee species could also make a valuable contribution in this area.
+However, native bee species could also make a valuable contribution in this area.

 Overseas, native bees are used together with honey bees for crop pollination.
 Native bee species such as leafcutter bees, mason bees and alkali bees have been developed as efficient pollinators of crops such as lucerne and apples.
 In Australia, the blue banded bees and the stingless bees show potential as specialist pollinators.

-Very few of our 2,000 Australian native bee species have been investigated so far for their potential contribution to Australian agriculture.
-More research into the use of our Australian native bees in agriculture is urgently needed.
+Very few of Australia’s 2,000 native bee species have been investigated so far for their potential contribution to Australian agriculture.
+More research into the use of Australian native bees in agriculture is urgently needed.

 In 2019 The Wheen Bee Foundation launched a dedicated fund for native bees, named the Rita Fund.
 This fund supports the Green Carpenter Bee conservation program and Taxonomy Australia’s DiscoverBees Program.